We are a non profit organisation, that was granted NGO status by the Royal Cambodian Government on 18/03/14.

 Venerable Tho Sokhun is the monk with a dream to bring the education to Phum O (O village).

 Venerable Sokhun was discussed with the team and then put it in to a reality.
 He became a monk when he was 13 years old.
 He spent his time to study in the temple until finished Buddhist High school and he also graduated Bachelor Degree on International Relation at Panasatra University in Siem Reap.

 Venerable Tola is a young monk who really happy to join with Ven.
 Sokhun to start the school in Phum O. Tola was born in 1996.
 In 2002, he studied in Phum O primary school until 2006 he stopped.

 He became a monk in 2007 and continued his study in the monastery until finished Buddhist High School.
 He is now studying IT at Build Bright University (BBU) in Siem Reap Province.
 In his dream, he wants to share education to the children in rural area where he used to be.

 He experience working as an administrative of Buddhist officer in Chikreng district for three years and he is a primary school teacher since 2009 till now.
-He likes reading books, and write in my free time.
+He likes reading books, and write in his free time.

 He was one of the people from the commune where the school is located.
 He is now working as Educator in Cambodian Children’s Destiny (C.C.D).
 He is happy to share what he has learned to the children there.